ajenhl/tacl/README.rst

 modifications on other corpora.

-The code is developed at https://github.com/ajenhl/tacl/ and the documentation is available at http://tacl.readthedocs.org/en/latest/ - Read the Docs unfortunately does not display the script usage documentation, but running the commands under `Usage` below gives the same information.
+The code is developed at https://github.com/ajenhl/tacl/ and the documentation is available at http://pythonhosted.org/tacl/.

 Installation